epfl-matmat/matmat.org/research/self_adapting_simulations.md

 to improve the efficiency of large-scale computations have emerged, which introduce further inexactness in order to increase performance.
-Examples are **mixed-precision methods** to exploit low-precision **16-bit floating-point types** on modern GPU architectures as well as **randomised methods** to avoid communication in high-performance calculations.
+Examples are **mixed-precision methods** to exploit low-precision **16-bit floating-point types** on modern GPU architectures.
 However, to safely exploit such opportunities in the DFT context, understanding and reducing the susceptibility of DFT algorithms to numerical noise is key and thus needs to be investigated more closely.